Stephen Fry: 1981–1993: Sketch comedy beginnings

+1994–2008: Film roles, voice work and QI

-Since the publication of his first novel, The Liar (1991), Fry has written three further novels, several non-fiction works and three volumes of autobiography.
+Fry's first novel, The Liar, was published in 1991.
+Fry has since written three further novels, several non-fiction works and three volumes of autobiography.
 Making History (1996) is partly set in an alternative universe in which Adolf Hitler's father is made infertile and his replacement proves a more effective Führer.
 The book won the Sidewise Award for Alternate History.
 The Hippopotamus (1994) is about Edward (Ted/Tedward) Wallace and his stay at his old friend Lord Logan's country manor in Norfolk.
 The Hippopotamus was later adapted into a 2017 film.
 The Stars' Tennis Balls (2000) is a modern retelling of The Count of Monte Cristo.
 Fry's book The Ode Less Travelled: Unlocking the Poet Within is a guide to writing poetry.

 When writing a book review for Tatler, Fry wrote under a pen name, Williver Hendry, editor of A Most Peculiar Friendship: The Correspondence of Lord Alfred Douglas and Jack Dempsey, a field close to his heart as an Oscar Wilde enthusiast.
 Once a columnist in The Listener and The Daily Telegraph, he wrote a weekly technology column in the Saturday edition of The Guardian.
 His blog attracted more than 300,000 visitors in its first two weeks.

+Fry was cast in a lead role in Simon Gray's 1995 play Cell Mates, which he left three days into the West End run, pleading stage fright.
+He later recalled the incident as a hypomanic episode in his documentary about bipolar disorder, The Secret Life of the Manic Depressive.
+He acted in a 1998 Malcolm Bradbury adaptation of the Mark Tavener novel In the Red, taking the part of the Controller of BBC Radio 2; and in 2000 in the role of Professor Bellgrove in the BBC serial Gormenghast, which was adapted from the first two novels of Mervyn Peake's Gormenghast series.
+In the 1994 romantic comedy film I.Q., he played the role of James Moreland.
+Portraying his idol Oscar Wilde (of whom he had been an ardent admirer since the age of 13) in the 1997 film Wilde, he fulfilled the role to critical acclaim.
+It earned him a Golden Globe nomination for Best Actor – Drama.
+In 1997, he also had a cameo in the Spice Girls film Spice World.
+A year later, Fry starred in David Yates' small independent film The Tichborne Claimant, and in 2001, he played the detective in Robert Altman's period costume drama, Gosford Park.
+In the same year, he also appeared in the Dutch film The Discovery of Heaven, directed by Jeroen Krabbé and based on the novel by Harry Mulisch.